gilmichlin/druid/docs/content/development/modules.md

 1. Add Complex metrics
 1. Add new Query types
 1. Add new Jersey resources
+1. Add new Custom Filter
+1. Add new Custom Extraction
 1. Bundle your extension with all the other Druid extensions

 Extensions are added to the system via an implementation of `io.druid.initialization.DruidModule`.